MPI Tool Kit

 - Run the CreateDesktopShortcuts.cmd

-- If you added your own files into the CUSTOM folder of the previous version, you should copy the contents of the old CUSTOM folder to the new MPI Tool Packs CUSTOM folder.
+- If you previously added your own files into the CUSTOM folder of the previous version, you should copy the contents of the old CUSTOM folder to the new MPI Tool Packs CUSTOM folder.
 If you have a menu.lst file in your CUSTOM folder, please compare it with the menu.lst file in the csm folder to look for any changes.
 If there is a CUSTOM_PE folder, update the contents with the previous version.

 MakePartImage.cmd (MPI) user prompts